bkulnik-auvaria/restart-demo/Scenarios/03-Serverless-API/Task.md

 ```

-They are interested.
+## Tasks
-- Whats a reasonable choice for the short url length `n`?
+1. Whats a reasonable choice for the short url length `n`?
-- Serverless Architecture, that can scale up & down to demand.
+2. Serverless Architecture, that can scale up & down to demand.
-- The chosen database and how the tables should look like
+3. Pick a database and outline how the tables should/could look like
-- An low-maintenance, fast and cheap option to host the web application.
+4. Describe how the web application can be hosted effectively.

 ## Part 2: